How to Sell a Product Without a Salesy Bone in Your Body

 - Google Penguin has no beak

-- Dirty COW is far from dairy industry
+- Dirty COW is far from the dairy industry

 - SSL certificate is not a piece of paper at all

-And the largest pain of every webstore administrator is attracting customers.
+And the largest task of every webstore administrator is attracting customers.

 If you have just launched your store and started selling online, you will be struggling to get the first visitors.
 If your online business has been up and running for a while, you will always want more.

-This is of course doable.
-Even for a non-techy.
+This is, of course, doable.
+Even for a non-developer.
 Even for a person who is far from all that eCommerce world.
-Even for a mother of three.
+Even for a person over sixty.
 Even for a… what are your other possible excuses?

 If you really want it, it’s never too late to start, nor too early.
 The best moment is always NOW.
 The right question is not when, but HOW.

-Option 2: Selling on Amazon, eBay, Etsy, you name it
+Option 2: Selling on Amazon, eBay, and Etsy

-If you’re not ready for all the responsibility of starting your own eCommerce website, there’s another way to sell products online — register as a vendor, or seller, in an online marketplace.
+If you’re not ready for all the responsibility of starting your own proprietary eCommerce website, there’s another way to sell products online — register as a vendor or seller in an online marketplace.

 That’s a place where product manufacturers and resellers list their items to get access to the audience of millions.

 Remember the largest problem of the website owner?
-Tadaam, you’re not the owner, it’s no longer yours!
-It’s the headache of the marketplace administration to drive traffic to the mall.
+Tada!
+You’re not the owner; it’s no longer your problem.
+It’s the marketplace administration’s responsibility to drive traffic to the mall.

-You do not care about Search Engine Optimization, advertising etc. Website technical issues are not what bother you in the night.
-Stress tests for Black Friday, DDOS attacks from hackers will hardly visit you in a nightmare.
+You do not have to care about Search Engine Optimization, advertising, gift ideas, etc. Website technical issues don’t keep you up at night.
+Stress tests for Black Friday, DDoS attacks from hackers will hardly visit you in a nightmare.

 Focus on orders fulfillment.
 Keep inventory in stock, ship items, earn stars in customers’ reviews.
-Amazing, yeah?
+Amazing, right?

-But selling on Amazon or eBay or Etsy, you’re to pay a number of fees, that will “bite” a piece from you’re selling the products for.
+But selling on Amazon or eBay or Etsy, you are to pay a number of fees that will “bite” a piece from what you’re selling your products for.

 Social networks are flourishing, and social commerce is booming too.

-Companies use SMM to interact with their loyal customers and potential buyers.
-In a friendly, relaxed manner the brand can communicate its message to the audience, provide all the information customers need to research and compare, build trust, sharing the user-generated content.
+Companies use social media marketing to interact with their loyal customers and potential buyers.
+In a friendly, relaxed manner, brands can communicate their message to their audience, provide all the information customers need to research and compare, build trust, and share user-generated content.

-But having built a healthy community of real followers and subscribers, you can use these channels for real sales.
+By building a healthy community of followers and subscribers, you can use social channels for real sales.

-Twitter’s "buy" button, Facebook shops, Instagram’s shoppable ads and link in bio convert these follow-like-comment-only apps into a fruitful source of orders for your business.
+Twitter’s “Buy” button, Facebook shops, Pinterest’s shoppable pins, Instagram’s Stories ads, and link in bio convert these follow-like-comment-only apps into a fruitful source of orders for your business.

-Selling on Instagram is such a huge topic that I could not put it into a single chapter and it has grown into a standalone guide.
-How to get followers and likes, how to advertise and how to make your Instagram account shoppable, all spiced with examples and figures.
-Open it in a new tab for future reference and keep reading this chapter, as we have a couple of important questions to discuss.
+Selling on Instagram is such a huge topic that I could not put it in a single chapter, and it has grown into a standalone guide.
+How to get followers and likes, how to advertise, and how to make your Instagram account shoppable, all spiced with examples and figures.
+Open it in a new tab for future reference and keep reading this chapter, as we have a couple of important questions to further discuss.

-They will be asking, even if you have written about it on every possible page, including product information, FAQ, company policy and anywhere else.
+They will be asking, even if you have written about it on every possible page, including product information, FAQ, company policy, and anywhere else.
 Arrrgh!
-I hate it, but no one reads attentively enough.
+I hate it, but no one reads.
 Only Google, maybe, when indexing the pages.
 But not your customers.
 Never.

-So, when you answer these questions, you will still need to convince them, that:
+So, when you answer these questions, you will still need to convince your customers that:

-- that your product will work best for them.
+- Your product will work best for them.

-- that buying now is better than buying the next week, and so on.
+- Buying now is better than buying next week, and so on.

 But it is different.
-It’s they, who found you over the Internet already.
-It’s they, who are interested.
+It’s they who will have to find you over the Internet.
+It’s they who are interested.
 And this is so much easier.

 Yet, the “how-to-sell-anything-to-anybody” rules apply here, too.
 When you pick up the phone or read another message submitted via the “contact the seller” form, you have the highest chances to close the sale if you: